Our Partners

 The plastic waste generated during our production is donated to a recycling design firm in New Delhi.

 Minus Degre is a design firm that experiments with plastic waste, crafting household products, jewellery and art objects.
-The firm was established to change the mainstream view of the material and its usage.
-The plastic we use and throw away everyday can yield products and profit if the resource is channelized by recycling and upcycling.
-They want to create a product keeping in mind the aspect of sustainability and community – for the people and by the people.
+They believe that the plastic we use and throw away everyday can yield products and profit if the resource is channelized by recycling and upcycling.
+They create products keeping in mind the aspects of sustainability and community – for the people and by the people.